vivaria/edisonrul.ing/README.md

 ## VOLCANIC ROCKET

 *   You can choose "Blaze Accelerator" or "Tri-Blaze Accelerator".
-*   "Volcanic Rocket's" effect does not target.
+*   "Volcanic Rocket"'s effect does not target.
 You choose the card to add to your hand when it resolves.

 ## VOLCANIC SCATTERSHOT